void

 Background

-is a river, a valley and a state in the Middle East, but as the state of Jordan didn't exist at the time, we must assume that the river Jordan is referred to here.
-The river plays a prominent role in the Bible and it was here Jesus was baptised according to Cristian faith.
+Jordan is a river, a valley and a state in the Middle East, but as the state of Jordan did not exist at the time, we must assume that the river Jordan is referred to here.
+The river plays a prominent role in the Bible; according to its text, it was here that Jesus was baptised.

-The expression "Jordanian cow" seems to be commonly used in Czech but its origin is unclear.
+The expression "Jordanian cow" seems rarely, if ever, to be used in Czech.

 Quote(s) from the novel